DanRoscigno/Elastic-stack-monitoring-with-vagrant-and-ansible/README.md

 Install Metricbeat

 Note: Metricbeat will not connect until the passwords are set in Elasticsearch, which you will do in a few steps.
+You will be prompted for the password that you used to encrypt the vault.

 ```
 ansible-playbook -v -i inventory.yml deploy-beats.yml --ask-vault-pass